Have you learned about dangling participles? Do you know that you should avoid them?

 I know.
 You just want to learn about participles that dangle, but trust me here.
 You need to learn this stuff first.
 You're being such a good sport.
 We're almost there.

 Participles can be in participial phrases.
 (A phrase is a group of words without a subject and a verb, acting as one part of speech.)

 A participial phrase consists of a participle and its complements or modifiers.
 All of the words in the participial phrase come together to act as an adjective.

-Snoring in the night is a participial phrase.
-It contains the participle snoring and the prepositional phrase in the night.
+Shooting across the sky is a participial phrase.
+It contains the participle shooting and the prepositional phrase across the sky.

-The whole participial phrase is acting as an adjective modifying the noun people.
+The whole participial phrase is acting as an adjective modifying the noun stars.

 You remember that participles act as adjectives, right?
 That means that they modify nouns.

 Sometimes, it can be difficult to tell which noun a participial phrase is modifying.
 In fact, the noun that it is intended to modify may not be stated in the sentence.
 That's not a good thing.

 When this happens, it's called a dangling participle because it just dangles there with nothing to modify.